 Lasers can be used in several procedures, such as gum contouring and crown lengthening (see Individual & Cosmetic Procedures).
-Carbon dioxide lasers are common in dermatology as well.
 Dental lasers have been used for close to 20 years in dentistry.

 Piezosurgery Unit

 This device cuts bone, but not soft tissue.
-It is the ideal instrument for accessing the maxiallry sinus for doing sinus lift bone grafts.
+It is the ideal instrument for accessing the maxillary sinus for doing sinus lift bone grafts.

 Isolite intra-oral bite block, retractor, suction and illluminator